prigaux/compte-externe/README.md

 * which will route to `query.then` (cf app/router.ts)
 * the javascript will call API again, with the user now authenticated

+# Attribute values in URL

+You can set attribute values in the URL.
+* `?sn=Rigaux` : forces the value, the field is fully hidden
+* `?readOnly_sn=Rigaux` : forces the value, the field is readonly
+* `?set_sn=Rigaux` : forces the value, the field is editable
+* `?default_sn=Rigaux` : if the value is empty, sets the value.

+NB : you can use the query part or the hash part of the URL (hash part is useful for long values to bypass URI length limitations)

 # Configuration

 ## Apache shibboleth SP configuration